isomerpages/isomerpages-mlaw-simc/_Events/Singapore-Convention-Week-2021-testing.md

 This session will focus on the role and work of experts in general, and in particular in arbitrations.
 The experts and lawyers will discuss the challenges both lawyers and experts face in dealing with a myriad range of expert evidence and related issues.
 The speakers will discuss how to deal effectively with tribunals and judges.

 Moderator
-•	Prof. Leslie Chew SC - President, Asia Pacific Institute of Experts; Dean, School of Law at the Singapore University of Social Sciences; Senior Consultant, RHT Law Asia LLP
+<br>•	Prof. Leslie Chew SC - President, Asia Pacific Institute of Experts; Dean, School of Law at the Singapore University of Social Sciences; Senior Consultant, RHT Law Asia LLP

 Panellists
-•	Ms Julie Raneda – Partner, Schellenberg Wittmer Pte Ltd
+<br>•	Ms Julie Raneda – Partner, Schellenberg Wittmer Pte Ltd
-•	Mr. Gregory Vijayendran SC - Partner, Dispute Resolution, Rajah & Tan LLP; President, Law Society of Singapore
+<br>•	Mr. Gregory Vijayendran SC - Partner, Dispute Resolution, Rajah & Tan LLP; President, Law Society of Singapore
-•	Dr. Tan Teng Hooi – Assoc Prof and the Head of the Building and Project Management Programme, School of Science and Technology, Singapore University of Social Sciences
+<br>•	Dr. Tan Teng Hooi – Assoc Prof and the Head of the Building and Project Management Programme, School of Science and Technology, Singapore University of Social Sciences

 <b>SESSION 2: EXPERT VIEWS</b>

 Hear from a diverse range of experts over common issues that arise when working with experts:
-•	Conflicts clearance and project acceptance
+<br>•	Conflicts clearance and project acceptance
-•	Client and law firm interactions
+<br>•	Client and law firm interactions
-•	Independence or not – duties to the court/tribunal v client
+<br>•	Independence or not – duties to the court/tribunal v client
-•	Report writing and joint reports
+<br>•	Report writing and joint reports
-•	Expert testimony in different contexts
+<br>•	Expert testimony in different contexts
-•	Privilege and confidentiality
+<br>•	Privilege and confidentiality

 Moderator:
-Mr. Yu-Jin Tay – Vice-President, Singapore Institute of Arbitrators; Partner & Head, International Arbitration (Asia), Mayer Brown LLP
+<br>• Mr. Yu-Jin Tay – Vice-President, Singapore Institute of Arbitrators; Partner & Head, International Arbitration (Asia), Mayer Brown LLP

 Experts:
-•	Ms. Anne Connolly – Senior Managing Director, Ankura Consulting (APAC) Pte.
+<br>•	Ms. Anne Connolly – Senior Managing Director, Ankura Consulting (APAC) Pte.
 Ltd
-•	Mr. John Gibson – Director of Asia, Marine Engineer, Brookes Bell Singapore
+<br>•	Mr. John Gibson – Director of Asia, Marine Engineer, Brookes Bell Singapore
-•	Mr. Christopher Goncalves - Chair and Managing Director, Energy & Climate, BRG, USA
+<br>•	Mr. Christopher Goncalves - Chair and Managing Director, Energy & Climate, BRG, USA
-•	Mr. Jonathan Humphrey – Partner, HKA, Australia
+<br>•	Mr. Jonathan Humphrey – Partner, HKA, Australia

   <b>SESSION 3: MOCK ARBITRATION: A DEMONSTRATION OF HOT-TUBBING</b>